luyiming/BattleCitySDL/README.md

 SDL2.0-related libraries have already been prepared in the `lib/` folder.
 If you like, you can replace them with the newest files from [SDL2.0](https://www.libsdl.org/download-2.0.php).

 ### Linux
-Follow the instructions above.
-If you use Debian/Ubuntu, simply cut'n and paste:
+If you use Debian/Ubuntu, simply cut'n paste:
 ```
 sudo apt-get install libsdl2-dev libsdl2_image-dev libsdl2_mixer-dev
 ```